-Act professionally and demonstrate your interest in the interviewee's comments.
+Dress and act professionally.
+Smile, use a firm handshake, and demonstrate your interest in the interviewee's comments.
 Take the questions that you want to ask (see Sample Questions), along with something to record their answers/take notes.
 If you have not finished the interview within the time period you had requested, thank the person for helping you by saying, "I said I would only take 30 minutes of your time.
 I know how busy you are."
 Extend the time only if the person you are interviewing strongly encourages you to do so.
 Request a business card before leaving.